SandSnip3r/SorryQt/README.md

 ## Building

 I've only tested building this in Ubuntu 22 in WSL2 on Windows 10.
-If you have issues building the UI code, either check the build instructions in [ui/](ui/README.md#running-in-ubuntu-wsl2) or comment out the `add_subdirectory` in the top level `CMakeLists.txt`.
+If you have issues building the UI code, either check the UI build instructions in the section [Running In Ubuntu WSL2](ui/README.md#running-in-ubuntu-wsl2) or comment out the `add_subdirectory` in the top level `CMakeLists.txt`.

 ```
 mkdir build